Course - Hardware Security in Embedded Systems - IIK4100

 Learning methods and activities

-The course will be accessible to campus and remote students via the online learning management system on a best-effort basis.
+The lecture will be accessible to both campus and remote students (Gjøvik and Trondheim).
+Lectures will take place on campus in Gjøvik and simultaneously streamed via the online learning management system, with best-effort support for remote access.

 Further on evaluation